deklanowski/sample-karaf-assembly/README.md

 [ERROR]   mvn <goals> -rf :assembly
 ```

 Excluding the version number solves the issue.
-By the way this is not limited to -SNAPSHOT qualifiers, any '-<qualifier>' in the version number will provoke this issue.
+As stated this is not limited to -SNAPSHOT qualifiers, any '-<qualifier>' in the version number will provoke this issue.
 Try changing the sample project to 1.0-RELEASE for example and you will get that same result.

-Have a look at the [IntelliJ debug screenshot] (https://github.com/deklanowski/sample-karaf-assembly/blob/master/IntelliJ-Debug-Screenshot.pdf) to see what is going on in [Builder.java] (https://github.com/apache/karaf/blob/karaf-4.0.6/profile/src/main/java/org/apache/karaf/profile/assembly/Builder.java)
+The issue happens in the recursive addFeatures method in the karaf assembly building subsystem.
+Have a look at the [IntelliJ debug screenshot] (https://github.com/deklanowski/sample-karaf-assembly/blob/master/IntelliJ-Debug-Screenshot.pdf)
+to see what is going on in [Builder.java] (https://github.com/apache/karaf/blob/karaf-4.0.6/profile/src/main/java/org/apache/karaf/profile/assembly/Builder.java)